choccolatte/DSA_and_ALGO/algo.md

     - we can see that the greatest common divisor (x) of a and b is also the greatest common divisor of the difference between a and b.
     - this principle is why the Euclidean algorithm works, it is what makes it possible.

+### Finding the Greatest Common Divisor using Subtraction

+- using the principle described above, that the difference between a and b also shares the same greatest common divisor, we can use subtraction to find the greatest common divisor, like Euclid' original algorithm does.

+- lets find the greatest common divisor of 120 from 25 using subtraction.
+    - 120 - 25 = 95

+- according to the mathematical principle already described, the numbers 120, 25, and 95 all share the same greatest common divisor.
+- this means we can further reduce our problem by subtracting 25 from 95:
+    - 95 - 25 = 70

+- if we continue like this, always taking the two lowest numbers from the previous step and finding the difference between them, we get these calculations:
+    - 70 - 25 = 45
+    - 45 - 25 = 20
+    - 25 - 20 = 5
+    - 20 - 5 = 15
+    - 15 - 5 = 10
+    - 10 - 5 = 5s
+    - 5 - 5 = 0

+- here, the euclidean algorithm using subtraction is done when the difference is 0.
+-